• Home

 This is not an exhaustive answer to this question, and you may still have questions.
 They are welcome.
 I'd love to dialogue with you.
 Please be in touch.

-If you'd like to dig deeper on your own, this "Position Paper" is a great place to begin:
+If you'd like to dig deeper on your own, here are some links to get started:

 https://www.wesleyan.org/a-wesleyan-view-of-women-in-ministry